1987 Citroen 2CV ‘Dolly’

 THE RESTORATION.

 Restoring a Vintage car can be a slow process.
-Research, travelling in search of the elusive parts, then even more research to find out if the parts found are genuine.
+It involves research, travelling in search of the elusive parts, and even more research to determine whether the parts found are genuine.

 cit2